21 August, 2017

 Barcelona is currently one of the hottest destinations for property investment in Europe.
 This mediterranean city holds such a great appeal to investors, especially foreign buyers, due to its growing economy and decreasing unemployment rate.
-Read more here to find out why you should invest in this city!
+Read more in our blog to find out why you should invest in Barcelona!

 Now, the question is no longer whether to invest in Barcelona, but instead “where to invest in Barcelona?”.
 Answering this question requires analysis of current market and prediction of future trends in Barcelona real estate scene.
 This is why we seeked advice from Stefania Arzamendia, our Real Estate investment advisor, to compile a list of the most attractive neighborhoods in Barcelona that guarantee to bring you high return-on-investment.